Mahmut Toğrul

 Mahmut Toğrul (born 1967, Pazarcık, Turkey) is a Turkish chemist and politician of the Peoples Democratic Party (HDP).
-He is a member of the Grand National Assembly of Turkey between 2015-2023, representing Gaziantep for the HDP.
+He is a member of the Grand National Assembly of Turkey between 2015 and 2023, representing Gaziantep for the HDP.
 He is also one of the founders of the Mesopotamia Foundation, which envisions establishing a university where one could be taught in their native language.

 Early life and education

 Mahmut Toğrul was born to a Kurdish Alevi family in the village Tilkiler, in the district of Pazarcık in the Kahramanmaraş province.
 He attended primary school in Tilkiler and high school Gaziantep.
 After his graduation from high school in 1985 he enrolled in the Dicle University where studied chemistry in the faculty of sciences and letters.
 During his studies at the Dicle University, he became an assistant in the department of chemistry.
-He graduated with a doctorate in Organic Chemistry in 2001.
+He graduated with a doctorate in organic chemistry in 2001.
 He then followed up on his studies at the University of Cambridge where he was a visiting scientist for the term from 2002 and 2003.

 Professional career

-Mahmut Toğrul lectured at the Dicle University since 2005 and later became an associate Professor.
+Mahmut Toğrul lectured at the Dicle University since 2005 and later became an associate professor.
 He was the representative of the Education and Science Workers' Union (Egitim Sen) of the Dicle University for fifteen years.

-He is the General Secretary of the Mesopotamia Foundation, which was established in 2013 with the aim to establish a university which provides education in the native language.
+He is the general secretary of the Mesopotamia Foundation, which was established in 2013 with the aim to establish a university which provides education in the native language.
 In 2015 the foundation applied for the establishment for a Kurdistan University.

 Political career

-Mahmut Toğrul lectured on Quantum Mechanics at the political academy of the Democratic Regions Party (BDP).
-In the Parliamentary Elections of November 2015 he was elected to the Grand National Assembly of Turkey representing Gaziantep for the HDP.
+Mahmut Toğrul lectured on quantum mechanics at the political academy of the Democratic Regions Party (BDP).
+In the parliamentary elections of November 2015 he was elected to the Grand National Assembly of Turkey representing Gaziantep for the HDP.
 He was re-elected in the parliamentary elections in June 2018.